Sanja Tomašević: Coaching career

 Tomašević began collegiate coaching at University of Texas-San Antonio in 2012.
 In her first season as the assistant coach/recruiting coordinator, she helped the Roadrunners to a 21-9 overall record and a 13-5 mark in the Western Athletic Conference.
 UTSA, which tied for second in the league standings, advanced to the WAC Tournament semifinals.

 After spending two season at UTSA, she was named the assistant coach for the Miami Hurricane's women's volleyball team in 2014.
 She helped the Hurricanes reach the NCAA Tournament for the sixth consecutive season in 2014.
 The Hurricanes, who finished the season 22-9, reached the second round of the NCAA Tournament before falling to No. 8 Florida in four sets.
 She was also credited with the development of All-Americans and All-Conference players on the team.

 Prior to being named head coach of Arizona State in December 2016, she served as a recruiting coordinator and interim head coach for the team.

 Following the conclusion of the 2022 season, Arizona State announced that per mutual agreement, Tomašević stepped down as the head coach.

+On June 17, 2025, Tomašević was hired as head coach of the LOVB Houston.